giridhar7632/micro-bit/README.md

 })
 ```

-Now you see that, when the obstacle reaches the bird it will just dissappear.
+Now you see that when the obstacle reaches the bird it will just disappear.

 ![disappearing obstacle]()